nicoster/szbus/README.md

 # Introducing szbus
-A nodejs project which powers a website where you query the bus status in Suzhou.
+A nodejs project which powers a website where you query the bus status in Suzhou, a city close to ShangHai in China.

 ## How Do I Use It?